 Molly Fortune is currently the Executive Director at the Newberry Opera House in Newberry, South Carolina.
-She has held this position since September 2015 where she is a leader for a world renowned performing arts center.
-She leads a staff that oversees ticketing, programming, marketing, operations and patron engagement.
+She has held this position since September 2015 and is known in the industry as a leader of a world-renowned performing arts center.
+She leads a staff that oversees ticketing, programming, marketing, operations, and patron engagement.
 She strongly believes that historic buildings provide a window or door for economic development and revitalization of America’s downtowns.

-Prior to her work in Newberry she held the positon of Director of Restoration and Operations at the Fox Theatre in Atlanta, Georgia.
-A fiercely protected landmark and nationally acclaimed theatre, the Fox is a multi-purpose performing arts venue which hosts over 450 events and has more than 780,000 patrons per year.
-During her tenure at the Fox Theatre, Molly’s leadership oversaw the departments of Production, Maintenance and Operations, Restoration, Housekeeping, Guest Experience, Security, Tours and IT.
-Molly was influential with the development and implementation of new strategic initiatives such as the Fox Theatre Institute, an outreach and consulting division for which she served as the Director of Restoration Consulting.
-However, her main focus was on the one and only in-house restoration and operations departments of a theatre anywhere in the country.
-Upon her retirement she had been with the Fox for 15 years.
+Prior to her work in Newberry, she held the position of Director of Restoration and Operations at the Fox Theatre in Atlanta, Georgia, a multi-purpose performing arts venue hosting over 450 events and more than 780,000 patrons per year.
+During her tenure at the Fox Theatre, Molly’s led the Production, Maintenance and Operations, Restoration, Housekeeping, Guest Experience, Security, and Tour departments.

-Molly received her BFA in Interior Design from Converse College; studied architecture at the University of Kansa and received an MFA in Historic Preservation from the Savannah College of Art and Design Summa Cum Laude with Distinction.
-She is a memeber of Sigma PI Kaapa National PReservation Honor Society (both Alpha and Gama Chapters) and Tau SIgna Delpta National Honor Society in Buidling Arts.
+Molly received her BFA in Interior Design from Converse College; studied architecture at the University of Kansas and received an MFA in Historic Preservation from the Savannah College of Art and Design Summa Cum Laude with Distinction.
+She is a member of Sigma PI Kappa National Preservation Honor Society (both Alpha and Gamma Chapters) and Tau Sigma Delta National Honor Society in Building Arts.

-Molly is very active with the League of Historic American Theatres serving on the Board of Directors, as well as on the Board of Advisors for the Savannah College of Art and Design; International Association of Venue Managers Performing Arts Managers member, and leadership roles within other facility operating, preservation and theatre societies.
-She is also active as a mentor, peer reviewer and guest speaker on the importance of historic buildings as economic drivers for several professional Preservation and Museum oriented organizations and publications.
+Molly is very active with the League of Historic American Theatres serving on the Board of Directors, as well as on the Board of Advisors for the Savannah College of Art and Design.
+She is a member of the International Association of Venue Managers Performing Arts Managers.
+She is also active as a mentor, peer reviewer and guest speaker on the importance of historic buildings as economic drivers for several professional Preservation and Museum-oriented organizations and publications.